perforce/p4prometheus/INSTALL.md

 bash -xv /p4/common/site/bin/monitor_metrics.sh 1
 ```

+Or if not using SDP, copy the [monitor_metrics.sh script](demo/monitor_metrics.sh) to an appropriate place such as `/usr/local/bin` and install it in your crontab.

 Check that appropriate files are listed in your metrics dir (and are being updated every minute), e.g.

     ls -l /hxlogs/metrics